top of page

 FACES AND HEADS:

-A knight (hand-painted and probably by a French maker); Bacchus (?); several different Turk's Head designs; two African heads, the first one probably also French, and the second one a tiny delicate miniature - probably a child's bubble pipe.
-The skull is from a very unusual pipe design - the gaping mouth (rather than the top of the head) is the hole for the tobacco, and the stem has two branches - see photos of an intact original here
+Fifth row: The skull is from a very unusual pipe design - the gaping mouth (rather than the top of the head) is the hole for the tobacco, and the stem has two bone-like branches - see photos of an intact original here

 HANDS AND CLAWS:

-The pipe with the cross-hatched hand may represent the Red Hand of Ulster; it also has the initials 'T W' on the back of the bowl, often found on pipes from the north-east and Scotland, though it's not clear exactly who was using these initials.
+The pipe with the cross-hatched hand may represent the Red Hand of Ulster; it also has the initials 'T W' on the back of the bowl, often found on pipes from the north-east and Scotland, though it's not clear exactly who was using these initials or whether it stood for 'The Workman'.
 The pipe bowls with the hand and heart symbols are Oddfellows pipes - see more below, under Freemasons and other Fraternal Organisations.

 ANIMALS:

-Horses: The pipe with the horse and crescent moon has the wording 'White Horse' / '& Half Moon', and will almost certainly be from the former White Horse and Half Moon public house in Borough High St; the maker is W. King, Borough.
-Following the horse hoof pipe bowl and animal hoof spur are four different horse head spurs - one of superior quality, one by maker W. T. Silk, another by Burstows of Greenwich, and one rather crudely formed, but with an intact bowl.
+Horses: The pipe with the horse and crescent moon has the wording 'White Horse' / '& Half Moon', and will almost certainly be from the former White Horse and Half Moon public house formerly in Borough High St; the maker is W. King, Borough.
+Following the horse hoof pipe bowl and animal hoof spur are four different horse head spurs - one of superior quality, one by maker W. T. Silk, another by Burstows of Greenwich, and one with an intact bowl.

 Dogs: A novelty dog pipe by Dumeril of St Omer, France, with much of the original paint surviving on one side.
 Following this are two pipes with dogs reclining on the stem, the first being a greyhound, beautifully rendered with even its ribs clearly visible.
+The pipe with a dog's head as its heel is a design called 'Dog's Nose' by pipemaker Ebenezer Church, and is illustrated in his pattern sheet from 1879.

 Frog and fish: a very eccentric scene of a frog riding on a fish; almost certainly French-made.